-Communication equipment may include but not limited to: fix frequency two-way radios bells buzzers lights.
-NB: where radio communication equipment is used the transmitting frequencies of the equipment must be selected to prevent interference to or from other radio equipment being used in the vicinity of the hoist.
-Safety devices may include but not limited to: emergency braking system overrun limits gate interlocks personnel access interlock on hoist roof.
-Appropriate standards may include but are not limited to: codes of practice legislation Australian Standards manufacturer's specifications industry standards (where applicable).
-Unplanned and/or unsafe situations may include but not limited to: failure/loss of control e.g. power supply, braking system failure of equipment e.g. hydraulic system, broken hoist cable, damaged gear drive environmental conditions e.g. wind, lightning, storms.
-Shut down may include but not limited to: platform positioned at base of tower lock on manual safety brake landing gates secured to prevent unauthorised access power isolated from control panel mains power supply isolated and secured internal combustion engine idled to stabilise temperature engine turned off fencing/barriers around base secured to prevent unauthorised access key removed (where applicable).
+Communication equipment may nclude but is not limited to: overhead protection intercom and signalling systems barriers, fencing and gates fuels, oil and water (where applicable) lubrication (grease) hoist rope sheaves and anchorage points. fixed channel two-way radios intercoms bells lights buzzers.
+NB: where radio communication equipment is used the transmitting frequencies of the equipment must be selected to prevent interference to or from other radio equipment being used in the vicinity of the hoist. afety devices may include but not mited to: emergency braking systemoverrun limitsgate interlocks.
+Inplanned and/or unsafe ituations may include but are not imited to: failure/lose of control e.g. power supply, braking system failure of equipment e.g. hydraulic system, broken hoist cable, damaged drive gear environmental conditions (e.g. wind, ٠ lightning, storms, etc).

+- position platform at base of tower • - power isolated from control panel • - mains power supply isolated and secured • - fencing/barriers around base secured to • prevent unauthorised access - landing gates secured to prevent unauthorised • access - key removed from control panel (where • applicable).